-Which is better for fuel economy, windows open or AC on?
+Which is better for fuel economy, windows open or air con on?

-It’s hot and sticky, but what’s really best?
+It’s hot and sticky outside, but what’s really best to keep cool in the car?
 Opening the windows or turning on the air con?
-It’s a question that many drivers have pondered over the years, with many of you may already be aware there is a magic number to take into account when it comes to deciding which is a more efficient way to keep cool; 45mph.
+It’s a question that many drivers have pondered over the years, with many of you may already be aware there’s apparently a magic number to take into account when it comes to deciding which is a more efficient way to keep cool; 45mph.

 Below this speed it makes sense to open your windows to let a breeze.
 Above this speed, the drag effect of the windows being open, begins to make it more fuel efficient to shut them in favour of switching on the air con.

 This advice is based on the results of a 2004 study by the Society of Automotive Engineers (SAE), which studied the impact of windows open vs. A/C in large saloons and sports utility vehicles.

 There are plenty of variables that this study couldn’t have accounted for like, how much someone might open their windows, the aerodynamics of different car models, the how long someone might use their air con, as some use might only use it for a short blast and the option of using air vents and fan, without turning on the air con.
 It’s also not the most recent research.

 As such the 45mph figure is a guide, but a fairly good one.
 While all this might seem like a minor issue, getting it wrong can have a notable impact on your fuel economy; using AC can increase your fuel consumption by as much as 10% but opening the windows at higher speeds can increase fuel consumption by as much as 20%.